ahundt/homebrew-robotics/README.md

 # homebrew-robotics

-A collection of [homebrew formulae](https://brew.sh) which install tools for use in the field of robotics.
+[Homebrew](https://brew.sh) formulae to automatically install tools for use in the fields of Robotics, Machine Learning, and Computer Vision.

 ## OS X Quick Setup